 - Local businesses.
-The company’s we have gone on tours with in Exmouth have been incredible to say the least!
+The companies we have gone on tours with in Exmouth have been incredible, to say the least!
 They really care about you, and the reef.
-We cant recommend them enough.
+We can’t recommend them enough.

 1) Humpback or Whaleshark Swim Ningaloo Reef

 The most important tour on the Ningaloo is to swim with the gentle giants of the sea on a day tour.
-These tours are award winning, and most popular for a reason!
-There’s few places in the world where you can swim with these incredible creatures.
+These tours are award-winning, and most popular for a reason!
+There are few places in the world where you can swim with these incredible creatures.